Sousastep/SousaFX-docs/docs/content/startup.rst

    ​SousaPlayback template Project/
    ​SousaPlayback template.als``.

-7. If the :ref:`Black Octopus Drum Loops are installed <Installation>` then the drum clips will be available, but if not then feel free to delete them and add your own.
+7. If the :ref:`Black Octopus Drum Loops are installed <blackoctopus>` then drum clips will be available in session view, but if they're missing then feel free to delete them and add your own.

 8. Ensure that the Main and Monitor :ref:`return tracks <Return Track List>` are routed to the audio interface's Main and Headphone/Aux outputs, respectively.